ibbles/LearningUnrealEngine/Oddities.md

 # Oddities

-Here I list behavior that surprised me, explain why I was surprised, and hopefuly why Unreal Engine behaves the way it does.
+Here I list behavior that surprised me, explain why I was surprised, and hopefully why Unreal Engine behaves the way it does and provide a solution to how to achieve what I want.

 ## Play button grayed out